azurecasts/azurecasts.com/_posts/2019-07-12-authentication-with-app-services-and-easyauth.md

 number: "010" #set this to your episode
 categories:
 tags:
-summary: "In this episode Rob sets up Azure's Authentication and Authorization service, otherwise known as EasyAuth, using an Express application, Google, and Twitter."
+summary: "In this episode Rob sets up Azure's Authentication and Authorization service, otherwise known as EasyAuth, using an Express application, Google, and Twitter.
+Don't want to use an auth service or library?
+This is for you."
 video: https://www.youtube.com/embed/jP9sXRzdz7o
 author: Rob Conery
 github: https://github.com/azurecasts/010-easyauth